 .su domain is used, and abused, ironically and pathetically, by the Neo-Nazis of America.

-The TLD remains online, because ICANN, which has control over these things, has vacillated, for over almost 15 years, on what is obviously dangerous.
+The TLD remains online because ICANN, which has control over these things, has vacillated for 15 years about things that are obviously dangerous.
 I hope they are proud —

 Let’s take one prominent site making use of

 which consistently appears on Google, and high-ranked, was kicked off many TLDs on our ordinary clearnet

 until it finally found a public home at

 letsencrypt that we (naive developers) support: it’s a good thing, protecting commerce and security.
 Well.